Beyond Brontës: The Mayor’s Screen Diversity Programme

 To be eligible for the Beyond Brontës programme, you must be:

-• Be over the age of 19 by 31st July
+• Be over the age of 19 by 30th of June

 • Live in one of the following West Yorkshire districts: Bradford, Calderdale, Kirklees, Leeds, or Wakefield